 We will now take you through these types to help you understand the concept in detail.

 #1 – Breach of Affirmative Covenant

 This type of breach is also called a positive covenant.
-Here, the agreement demands a party to do certain things as a part of keeping the deal.
-For example, while extending a loan, the affirmative covenant will list certain conditions that the borrower will need to fulfil.
+Here, the agreement demands a party to do certain things to keep the deal.
+For example, the affirmative covenant will list certain conditions that the borrower must fulfill while extending a loan.

-The lender can put together any conditions like regularly showing audited reports, abiding the rules or timely payment of the instalments.
+The lender can put together conditions like regularly showing audited reports, abiding by the rules, or timely payment of the installments.
 Violating any of these clauses will qualify as a breach.
 As a punishment, the lender may demand immediate repayment of the loan.

 #2 – Breach of Restrictive Covenant

 In a restrictive covenantRestrictive CovenantA negative or restrictive covenant is a bond covenant that prohibits one party from taking certain actions, or, to put it another way, it is a pledge made by a firm to not exceed certain financial ratios unless and until the bondholders agree.
 Non-disclosure, non-solicitation, and non-competition are it's three types., the contract restricts a party from performing certain acts.
 For example, the loan lender may prohibit the borrower from taking future loans until the existing ones have been repaid.
 Such a clause is also called a negative covenant.
 The borrower will attract a penalty for the breach of a restrictive covenant.

 The following points will explain what a court can order in case of such a breach –

 - Remedy for damages incurred by the aggrieved party: One way of settling such disputes is by ordering the defaulter to provide monetary compensation to the aggrieved party for the incurred damages.